IDMNYU/audiolab/docs/synths.md

 2. Headphone jack
 3. TTSH power switch

-**Please leave the TTSH power switch in the "on" position and use thee Furman power conditioner to turn on and off the synthesizer.**
+**Please leave the TTSH power switch in the "on" position and use the Furman power conditioner to turn on and off the synthesizer.**

 [back to top](#top)